- Risk Factors

-- Varicose veins can lead to aching or even ulceration of the legs.
+- Varicose veins of the legs can lead to aching, swelling, dermatitis, and even ulcers.

-- Varicose veins can be caused be weakened valves in the veins or weakened walls of the veins, or by inflammation in the veins (phlebitis).
+- Varicose veins are often caused be defective valves in the veins, weakened walls of the veins, or by blood clots in the veins (thrombophlebitis).

 What are veins and what is their function?

-Veins are blood vessels that return blood from all the organs in the body toward the heart.
+With the exception of the pulmonary vein, veins are blood vessels that carry deoxygenated blood from all parts of the body toward the heart.
 When the different organs use oxygen from the blood to perform their functions, they release the used blood containing waste products (such as carbon dioxide) into the veins.
-Blood in the veins is then transported to the heart and returned to the lungs, where the waste carbon dioxide is released and more oxygen is loaded by the blood and taken back to the rest of the body by the arteries.
+Blood in the veins then transports to the heart and returns to the lungs, where the waste carbon dioxide releases and the blood loads more oxygen to take back to the rest of the body by the arteries.

 Veins have different sizes that depends their location and function.
 The largest veins are in the center of the body; these collect the blood from all the other smaller veins and channel it into the heart.
 The branches of these large veins get smaller and smaller as they move away from the center of the body.
 The veins closer to the skin surface are called superficial veins.
 The veins that are deeper and closer to the center of the body are called deep veins.
 There are also other veins that connect the superficial veins to the deep veins, and these are called perforating veins.

 Veins can bulge with pools of blood when they fail to circulate the blood properly.
 These visible and bulging veins, called varicose veins, are more common in the legs and thighs, but can develop anywhere in the body.